 Australian Remembrance Trail in Belgium and France

 Travelling along the Australian Remembrance Trail is a popular way of making a commemorative visit to the Western Front.
-Plan your journey well because there are many important battlefield and memorial sites to cover.
+Plan your journey well because there are many important battlefields and memorial sites to cover.

 Between 1916 and 1918, some 295,000 Australians served on the Western Front.
-More than 46,000 died and 134,000 were wounded or captured during this time.f
+Over 46,000 died, and 134,000 were wounded or captured during this time.

 The Australian Remembrance Trail links the most important sites for Australians along the Western Front.
 It includes battlefields, cemeteries, memorials and museums.